b-ouinten/French_embassies/README.md

 Hello !

-This is my apps, it provides a french embassies directory.
+This is my app, it provides a french embassies directory.

 ## Instructions
 There is some tasks to launche, to do this run the following :